CoreumFoundation/ibc-contract-tutorial/README.md

 ## Introduction

-This README provides an overview of the included Makefile and the `contract.rs` script.
+This tutorial provides an overview of the included Makefile and the `contract.rs` script.
 The Makefile helps in automating several tasks related to the Coreum blockchain platform, such as development, testing, deployment, and management of smart contracts.
 The `contract.rs` file contains the Rust-based smart contract logic, which can be deployed onto the Coreum blockchain.

 [Jump to Table of Contents](#table-of-contents)